Skip to main content

 NVIDIA vs AMD in the Mid-range Segment

-The general consensus in the mid-range category of Graphics cards is that as AMD offers a bit more straight up rasterization performance which results in a tad higher FPS than the NVIDIA cards in most cases, it's generally understood that AMD offers much better value for money in this price segment.
+The general consensus in the Mid-range category of Graphics cards is that as AMD offers a bit more straight up Rasterization performance which results in a tad higher FPS than the NVIDIA cards (in most cases), it's generally understood that AMD provides much better value for money in this price segment.
 But this point of view is largely incomplete as it doesn't take into account for both Ray Tracing and Upscaling capabilities which offer substantial reasons as to why NVIDIA cards (some of them, at least) can be a better buy over AMD even in this segment.

 And as far as Ray Tracing goes, it's a well known fact that AMD is still far behind NVIDIA at this moment.
 So going for an AMD card in this segment can mean closing yourself off to most forms of RT there is, which is something I don't think one would prefer given the surge of RT based tech in gaming today.

-And then there's also DLSS which enables a significant performance increase in ALL visual quality settings, helping any NVIDIA Graphics card (that features it) to stay relevant for a really long time and thus offering possibly the most bang for your buck that you can get.
-However, AMD has FSR 3 too which is their own version of upscaling but it's been touted to be lesser than DLSS in more ways than one, especially in terms of image quality.
+And then there's also DLSS which enables a significant performance increase in ALL visual quality settings, helping any NVIDIA Graphics card (that features it) to stay relevant for a really long time and thus offering possibly the most bang for your buck in any price category.
+However, AMD has FSR 3 too which is their own version of upscaling but it's been touted to be lesser than DLSS in more ways than one, at least for now.

-But still even in the mid-range category of GPU's, if you turn on RT + DLSS, then the performance figures can change in favor of NVIDIA by quite a bit.
-This is what I think enables the NVIDIA Graphics cards to have a definite ace up their sleeves over AMD at the more value oriented, mid-range price segment.
+But still even in the Mid-range category of GPU's, if you turn on RT + DLSS, then the performance figures can change in favor of NVIDIA by quite a bit.
+This is what I think enables the NVIDIA Graphics cards to have a definite ace up their sleeves over AMD at the more value oriented price segment.

 Another thing that's needed to be taken into consideration is that if you play at 60 Hz (which is still the Gold standard and perfectly adequate for Videogames) or even at 75 Hz, then the extra framerates provided by the AMD cards can become largely irrelevant in the majority of titles cause most of the cards from both brands at this price range can stay comfortably above the 60 FPS mark almost all the time.